ssssam/omnibus-codethink-toolchain/README.md

 If you are a developer running this on your laptop, you hopefully balked at the idea of running a random command as root.
-To test things locally, you'll want to first edit `omnibus.rb` and uncomment this line:
+To test things locally, you'll probably want to download everything into the current directory, which you can do by adding this to the Omnibus command line:

-    base_dir './local`
+    base_dir --override base_dir:./local

 You'll also need to precreate the target install directory and give your user access: